 They [the Catholics] did not say that this Church which now has evil members interspersed within it is distinct from the kingdom of God, where there will be no evil members; but [they said] that the Church exists in one way now, and is going to exist in another way in the future.
 Now it has evil men mingled within it.
-Then will not have them.
+Then it will not have them.
 Likewise now it is mortal, in that it is made up of mortal men.
 Then it will be immortal in that no one within it will die even a bodily death.
-In the same way there <tre not two Christs just because He first died and afterwards was immortal.
+In the same way there are not two Christs just because Me first died and afterwards was immortal.
 And they also spoke of the outward and the inward man, who, although they are different, still cannot be said to be two men.
-There is even less reason to say that there are two Churches, since these very same good persons who now suffer the evil men mingled among them and die as people who are going to rise again are the ones who then will have no evil members mingled with them and will be completely immortal.4

-In this passage the word "soul" does not occur at all.
-The word "body" is found once, but with a meaning completely different from any it might have when employed in the expression "body of the Church."
-In this section of the Breviculus collationis the word is used in a clause explaining that the Church triumphant is called immortal "quod in ea nullus esset vel corpore moriturus."
+There is even less reason to say that there arc two Churches, since these very same good persons who now suffer the evil men mingled among them and die as people who are going to rise again are the ones who then xvill have no evil members mingled with them and will be completely immortal.4 word "body" is found once, but with a meaning completely different from any it might have when employed in the expression "body of the Church."
+In this section of the Breviculus collationis the w'ord is used in a clause explaining that the Church triumphant is called immortal "quod in ea nullus esset vel corpore moriturus."
 St. Augustine has used the word in explaining the Catholic teaching that the Church triumphant is truly immortal because none of its members will be subject to the spiritual death of sin or even to bodily death.